AlexHart/Nuget-Embedded-config-tests/README.md

 The files can also be stored as binaries or whatever the user chooses, but then you have to read a byte[] with streams instead of just using a text file, which is usually used for configurations.

 Of course **you should never store connection strings, passwords or anything sensitive unencrypted.**

+In the **NugetProject** / Properties / Eesources is where the configuration files are stored.

+There is one project that consumes the dll (**DllConsumer**) and another one that consumes the nuget (**NugetConsumer**).

+## Remarks
+**NugetConsumer** only works if you add the nuget to a repository of your own, I used my local machine and didn't upload the nupkg to nuget.org because this is just a POC.